Build Your First Automation Using Excel SDK of SAP Build Process Automation

 -

-Now you can test the output after saving the project.
+Now you can test the output.

 - SAP Help Documentation IRPA SDK V2 on Excel Cloud Link